MicrosoftDocs/learn/learn-pr/wwl-azure/security-storage/includes/4-manage-storage-account-access-keys.md

 3. Under **Security + networking**, select **Access keys**.

-4. To regenerate the primary access key for your storage account, select the Regenerate button next to the primary access key.
+4. To regenerate the primary access key for your storage account, select the **Regenerate** button next to the primary access key.

 5. Update the connection strings in your code to reference the new primary access key.

 6. Regenerate the secondary access key in the same manner.

+> [!CAUTION]
+> Microsoft recommends using only one of the keys in all of your applications at the same time.
+If you use Key 1 in some places and Key 2 in others, you will not be able to rotate your keys without some application losing access.

 To rotate an account's access keys, the user must either be a Service Administrator, or must be assigned an Azure role that includes the **Microsoft.Storage/storageAccounts/regeneratekey/action**.
-Some Azure built-in roles that include this action are the **Owner**, **Contributor**, and **Storage Account Key Operator Service Roles**.
+Some Azure built-in roles that include this action are the **Owner**, **Contributor**, and **Storage Account Key Operator Service Roles**.<br>

-## Create a key expiration policy
+## Create a key expiration policy<br>

 A key expiration policy enables you to set a reminder for the rotation of the account access keys.
 The reminder is displayed if the specified interval has elapsed and the keys have not yet been rotated.
 After you create a key expiration policy, you can monitor your storage accounts for compliance to ensure that the account access keys are rotated regularly.